MarcoGos/davis_vantage/README.md

 - Davis Vantage: Set Yearly Rain
     - Change yearly rain in clicks (depending on setup one click =  0.01" or 0.2mm)
 - Davis Vantage: Set Archive Period
     - Change archive period in minutes (accepted values: 1, 5, 10, 15, 30, 60, 120).
-WARNING: This will erase all archived data.=
+WARNING: This will erase all archived data.

 ## Known problems